Roxalis/roxalis.github.io/_posts/2020-05-05-down-by-the-stream.md

 That morning was the beginning of a warm summer day and in the shadows the dry air was cool and inhabited by mosquitoes, black flies, and other flying insects.
 The air was so clean that a smell was hardly detectable, only the faint scent of soil and pine aroma.
 “What’s your wife Tracy doing this weekend?”, Richard Miller asked.
 “She’ll see her friend Carrol.”
-“I met Carrol in the parking lot of Foster’s in Sweet Home the other day.”
+“I met Carrol in a parking lot of Foster’s in Sweet Home the other day.”
 “There is also the party at Carmen Burns in 42nd Avenue, so she’ll have a great time.”
 “You mean, compared to us—ha—ha!”
 “No, we’ll have a great time, too, dad.”